 In this article, we look at the possible causes of a rash on a person’s hands and when to seek medical help.

 Below are images of different rashes on the hands from a variety of causes.

 Contact dermatitis is a condition that causes changes in skin color, itching, and irritation.
 Irritant contact dermatitis results from direct exposure to substances and accounts for around 80% of dermatitis cases.

 These substances directly affect the skin and may cause rashes on the hands if this is the site of exposure.

 Common skin irritants include:

 Contact dermatitis usually goes away once people remove the irritant.

 Several substances can cause minor allergic reactions on the skin.
-These substances may affect the hands when a person is gardening, using a new lotion, or having exposure to a chemical with which they have an allergy.
+These substances may affect the hands when a person is gardening, using a new lotion, or being exposed to a chemical to which they have an allergy.